Kappa Alpha Psi: Hazing controversies

-Kappa Alpha Psi does not condone hazing and has outlawed pledging.
+Kappa Alpha Psi was founded January 5, 1911, at Indiana University, Bloomington, Indiana.
+The fraternity's stated position is that hazing and pledging are forbidden and that violators of this policy are to be expelled.
 In 1990, Kappa Alpha Psi along with fellow NPHC organizations issued a joint statement announcing the elimination of pledging.
-The fraternity revised its membership development and intake process, instituted policies against hazing and has taken steps to reinforce and strengthen its stance against prohibited conduct.
 The fraternity backed its stance by releasing Executive Order One in 1988, Executive Order Two in 1993, and Executive Order Three in 1994.
-However, the culture of underground pledging is deeply embedded in fraternities and sororities as a whole and extreme hazing continues to be widespread across the organization.
+Many members of Kappa Alpha Psi have nonetheless conducted underground pledging and have engaged in acts of hazing, and as a result, the fraternity has had many complaints of hazing lodged against it, most related to the pledging process.